Monokuma: Anime

-In the Future Arc of Danganronpa 3: The End of Hope's Peak High School, a series of recorded messages of Monokuma are used by Kazuo Tengan to launch the "Monokuma Hunter" killing game, brainwashing its partakers to follow its orders.
-Monaca Towa is additionally depicted in the episode "Ultra Despair Girls" to still be wielding an army of Monokuma robots.
+In the Future Arc of Danganronpa 3: The End of Hope's Peak High School, a series of recorded messages of Monokuma is used by Kazuo Tengan to launch the "Monokuma Hunter" killing game, brainwashing its partakers to follow its orders.
+Monaca Towa is also depicted in the episode "Ultra Despair Girls" as still wielding an army of Monokuma robots.
 In the Despair Arc of Danganronpa 3: The End of Hope's Peak High School, Monokuma is shown to have been designed by Junko Enoshima based on the logo for Hope's Peak Academy, serving as the symbol of his red eye.
 Before organizing the first killing game, Junko has a stuffed toy version of Monokuma made.

-Monokuma appears in the second-season episode "Fate ~The Strongest Enemy Appears; A Cruel, Inescapable Destiny; Wooser is Judged~" of Wooser's Hand-to-Mouth Life, in which he places the protagonists and title character Wooser into a class trial, resulting in him executing him.
+Monokuma appears in the second-season episode "Fate ~The Strongest Enemy Appears; A Cruel, Inescapable Destiny; Wooser is Judged~" of Wooser's Hand-to-Mouth Life, in which he places the protagonists and title character Wooser into a class trial, resulting in his execution.
 The episode features a special illustration drawn by Danganronpa series artist Rui Komatsuzaki.

 Other appearances

 Monokuma appears in the Japanese manga adaptation of the series, written and illustrated by Touya Hajime and published by Enterbrain, as well as the spin-off Killer Killer.
 Monokuma is briefly featured in the light novel series Danganronpa/Zero and Danganronpa: Togami.
 A Japanese series of stage plays based on the series, features Nobuyo Ōyama and Tarako reprising their roles as Monokuma from the video game series.

 In the Japanese edition of Re-Logic action-adventure sandbox game Terraria, published by Spike Chunsoft, Monokuma is featured as an unlockable costume for the player character.

 In the Spike Chunsoft game Maid Paradise Mezase!
 Maid Number One!, Monokuma is featured in a minigame as a doll that can be held by one of the three titular maids.

 The 143rd episode of Weekly Toro Station features a crossover event with Danganronpa 2: Goodbye Despair, featuring Sony Japan mascots Toro and Kuro with the color scheme of Monokuma.

 In 2013, to promote the Seth MacFarlane film Ted in Japan, United International Pictures teamed up with Spike Chunsoft in a marketing campaign involving the title character and Monokuma.

 In a 2013 downloadable content to the Spike Chunsoft role-playing video games Mystery Chronicle: One Way Heroics and Conception II: Children of the Seven Stars, Monokuma is respectively featured as a playable character and a DLC enemy.

 In a 2014 crossover event of the Sega horror game, Chain Chronicle, Monokuma is included as a playable character alongside fellow Danganronpa Another Episode: Ultra Despair Girls characters Komaru Naegi, Toko Fukawa, Genocide Jack / Genocide Jill and Byakuya Togami, where their storylines in the event depict the group as they seek to return home to their original universe.

 In the 2014 Nitroplus visual novel Motto!
-SoniComi, a Monokuma and Monomi hoodie and pair of hand puppets are made available for Super Sonico in the in-game “Ouka Shop”.
+SoniComi, a Monokuma and Monomi hoodie and pair of hand puppets are made available for Super Sonico in the in-game "Ouka Shop".